tmoreton/trckfi/outstatic/content/posts/how-taxes-work-2024-guide.md

 ---
 title: 'How do Taxes Work?
-Everything You Need to Know to Navigate Your 2024 Tax Filing'
+Everything You Need to Know For Your 2024 Tax Filing'
 status: 'published'
 author:
   name: 'Cande R.'